How to get divorced in England & Wales

 Once you have confirmation that your divorce/ dissolution has been issued, let your ex know their paperwork is on its way.

-Tip 2: Seek expert advice if you are unsure how to fill out the forms.
-The rejection rate for divorce applications is high, do your research before sending off the paperwork and ask for help if you think you might fill it in incorrectly.
+Get support if you're not sure about how to apply for a divorce.
+Do your research before completing forms, and ask for help if you think you might fill it in incorrectly.

 It depends.
 For a more detailed answer, we've created a guide for how long a divorce takes with tips on how to speed the process up.